 New excavations of the Roman fort at Mautern an der Donau.

-The return leg tested our mettle with a few rolling hills and a stubborn headwind, but the reward was worth it.
-We reached the ferry, crossed the Danube, and shared a round of high-fives as we arrived back in Weißenkirchen.
+The return leg tested our mettle with rolling hills and a stubborn headwind, but the effort only made the finish sweeter.
+We reached the ferry, crossed the pulsing Danube, and shared a round of high-fives as we rolled back into Weißenkirchen.

-Twenty miles and three hours later, we hadn't just seen the Wachau Valley—we had felt its history under our tires.
+Twenty miles later, we hadn’t just seen the Wachau Valley—we had felt its history under our tires.

 Lise chatting up with the locals on the ferryboat.